Get the Historic England Newsletter

 South Parade Pier was one of several locations in the Portsmouth area that were used to load troops onto the landing craft that would take them to Normandy.
 To increase the pier's loading capacity, a temporary pier was built from scaffolding and planks on the east side of the main pier.
 Only troops on foot loaded here, and there were other sites nearby that were suitable for loading vehicles.

 Embarkation and landing was governed by loading tables for the various units, you can see an example in the image below.

 Gosport also played a vital part in embarking troops- and in bringing back the wounded and Prisoners of War.
 This included using specially constructed concrete slipways known as 'hards'.
-Historic England has recently surveyed a group of embarkation hards in the area of Stokes Bay.
+Historic England has surveyed a group of embarkation hards in the area of Stokes Bay.

 Not all the crossings went smoothly to plan.
 For example a landing craft carrying tanks and armoured bulldozers intended to support Canadian troops on Juno Beach broke down, capsized and subsequently was deliberately sunk off Selsey Bill, West Sussex.
-The lost vehicles have recently been scheduled.
+The lost vehicles have been scheduled.

 D-day planners had feared huge casualty rates for the initial assault.
 Whilst the number of casualties on D-Day was fortunately lower than expected, thousands were killed or wounded on the beaches and the subsequent battle for Normandy was very bloody.